briches/OpenSourceQuad/README.md

 Description
 -----------

-The code contained within this repository is intended to act as the complete control system for a X-configuration<br />
-quadcopter with 6-axis sensor capability.
-Specifically, the code is written for compatability with the LSM303DLHC <br /> Accel+Compass and the Osepp MPU3000/MPU3050 gyro. <br />
+The code contained within this repository is intended to act as the complete control system for a X-configuration quadcopter with 6-axis sensor capability.
+Specifically, the code is written for compatability with the LSM303DLHC Accel+Compass and the Osepp MPU3000/MPU3050 gyro.

 Features and long term goals: